aerospike/aerospike-client-python/doc/aerospike.rst

         :columns: 1

         * **validate_keys** (:class:`bool`)
-            Validate keys passed into this config dictionary as well as any policy dictionaries.
+            (Optional) Validate keys passed into this config dictionary as well as any policy dictionaries.

             If a key that is undefined in this documentation gets passed to a config or policy dictionary: